dstackai/dstack/README.md

 ## What is dstack?

-`dstack` allows you to define machine learning workflows as code and run them on any cloud.

-It helps you set up a reproducible environment, reuse artifacts, and launch interactive development environments and apps.
+`dstack` is an open-source tool makes it very easy to run ML workflows anywhere (whether it be on a local machine or on any cloud platform). collaboration.

 ## Installation